 What do you need to do the day before the contest?

-- Make sure each of your students knows their confirmation number and ID number (this will be sent to you in the pre-contest email; if you don't get that by the evening before the contest, email us at firstname.lastname@example.org so we can get that to you).
+Each chaperone will receive a reminder email one to two days before the contest.
+After you have reviewed this information, please make sure each of your students knows their confirmation number and ID number (you were given this information when you registered; if you have lost this information, email us at firstname.lastname@example.org so we can get that to you).
 Multiple students from the same school might have the same confirmation number, but each student will have a unique ID number.

-- Make sure each of your students knows whom they will be working with on the collaborative events (this could be the Team, Power, or Relay tests depending on the contest) if they plan to do those events collaboratively.
+Make sure each of your students knows whom they will be working with on the collaborative events (this could be the Team, Power, or Relay tests depending on the contest) if they plan to do those events collaboratively.
 Team members should know each others' ID numbers and have a plan for how to communicate during the test; if students are not in the same room they may communicate via audio or video call using whatever app they choose. mathleague.org does not organize teams or put team members in contact with each other; this is the responsibility of the team members and their chaperones.

-- Download and print your students' answer sheets at this link.
+Download and print your students' answer sheets at this link.
 Except for the Power Question at the high school level, all answers will be submitted through an online form; these answer sheets will be shared with us only if something goes wrong with the online answer submission.
 If you have absolutely no way to print out the answer sheets, feel free to create handwritten answer sheets.
 This is not ideal, but we can work with handwritten sheets if necessary.

-- Decide how you will capture images of your students' answer sheets if necessary (remember you will only need to do this if you cannot enter your scores online, but you should be prepared just in case).
+Decide how you will capture images of your students' answer sheets if necessary (remember you will only need to do this if you cannot enter your scores online, but you should be prepared just in case).
 If you have a scanner attached to your computer, that is the best way to capture the images; scan the pages at 300dpi grayscale and save them as a PDF.
 If you don't have a scanner, feel free to use an app on your phone that will allow you to take a picture and save it as a PDF; we recommend the free CamScanner app because CamScanner will allow you to trim the edges of the image and align the image so it looks like a scanned page.

 What do you need to do the day of the contest?

 Participants are to refrain from any public chatting throughout the contest unless specifically invited to chat by the contest director.
-Any public chatting will be grounds for dismissal from the contest.
+Any public chatting at forbidden times will be grounds for dismissal from the contest.
 Students are also not to talk to anyone at their testing location while the timer is running unless they are talking to their teammates during one of the collaborative rounds.